Build a Stronger Relationship With Your Teen By Doing Something Together

 • Reconnect without distractions

-Life moves fast.
-Screens, schedules, and responsibilities pile up.
-Out here, things slow down.
-You get to be present, engaged, and genuinely connected with your youth in a way that’s hard to recreate at home.
+Away from screens and daily pressures, time slows down.
+You’re present, engaged, and focused on your youth in a way that’s hard to recreate at home.

-For once, you’re not the instructor or the referee.
-You’re on the same team — learning, trying, and laughing side by side.
-That shared footing creates a sense of partnership that carries back into everyday life.
+You’re not the instructor or referee.
+You’re on the same team—trying, learning, and figuring things out together.
+That shared footing often carries back into daily life.

 For Both

-By the time it’s over, you feel like a stronger team — not because everything was easy, but because you figured things out together.
+By the end of the weekend, families feel like a stronger team—not because everything was easy, but because they worked through challenges together.

 High Level Itinerary